Statsomat/BayesTwoProp/documents/Introduction.md

 4. GitHub Issues and Project:
 	- Check the Roadmap of the Project
-    - Start with introductory issues
+	- Work the Project line
     - Rules for next issues
         - Each student group should work on at least one issue, I will allocate the issues to groups
-        - Create a new branch FROM INSIDE the issue in GitHub and do here y´our work
+        - Create a new branch FROM INSIDE the issue in GitHub and do here your work
         - Commit significant changes to the branch and push them to the cloud
         - Open a pull request to add significant commits to the master
 		- Do not work on master!